Asian-Pan-Genome/APGp1-Y/01. Assembly and evaluation of 160 APGp1 Y chromosomes/Y chromosome assembly evaluation/README.md

 - **GAVISUNK** (v1.0.0) was used to validate haplotype-resolved assemblies using ONT reads (20-mer default `SUNK_len`).
 Two Y assemblies were used as independent haplotypes.

-Representative visualizations from both tools are shown in *Supplementary Fig1.
-S3*, with some other results available under `/gavisunk`.
+Representative visualizations from both tools are shown in *Supplementary Fig*, with some other results available under `/gavisunk`.

 ---